What is the Florida Information Protection Act of 2014 (FIPA)?

 The most effective way to educate your staff on FIPA Regulations and protocols is through FIPA Training.
 For entities in the healthcare industry or companies working with certain healthcare industries, this training can be combined with HIPAA Training.

-Contact Scott Wagner and Associates to Schedule HIPAA Training
+Contact Scott Law Team to Schedule HIPAA Training

-At Scott Wagner and Associates, our firm provides FIPA Training to companies of all sizes worldwide.
+At Scott Law Team, our firm provides FIPA Training to companies of all sizes worldwide.
 We offer e-training/video conference training as well as in-person training at your location.
 We craft our training to meet your business needs, incorporate your company policies and mission, and make it fun.
 We also provide FIPA Manuals to keep your company informed.
 FIPA Law does not have to be difficult.
 Contact us today for a consultation and to discuss options for FIPA training.